alexdwagner/jekyll-now/_posts/2016-10-26-Computational-Empowerment-Diary.md

 -----

-<h2>Phillip Stearns Physical Computing Class</h2>
+<h2>Phillip Stearns' Physical Computing Class</h2>

 ![magnifying glass](/images/IMG_4992.jpg)

 Was fun!
+We continued to learn about the basics of electronics and electronics components.

-We made paper circuits!!
+And then we made paper circuits!!

 ![class working gif](/images/IMG_4999.gif)

-Our happy power strip man.
+Our happy power strip man, resting after providing power all class.

 ![our happy power strip man](/images/IMG_5003.jpg)